 The more importance your family has attached to holidays and the more elaborate your preparations have been, the harder it is to break traditions and make drastic changes.
 Unless your ex-spouse has completely pulled away from the children, the likelihood is that they will be spending at least part of the holidays with the children.
 Children feel the pain of not having their family together for the holidays.
 Whatever pain you are feeling, magnify that 50 times and that is how your child feels.

 Do something different.
 Plan for the days when the children will be with the other parent.
 Do something different than normal.
 Don’t make it “just another visitation day.”
-Make it difference by going to another town and visiting people, go skiing, go hiking in the snow-if we have any, do something you’ve never done before.
+Make it different by going to another town and visiting people, go skiing, go hiking in the snow-if we have any, do something you’ve never done before.
 Change your scene.
-Volunteer at a homeless shelter or food kitchen and help somebody.
+Volunteer at a homeless shelter, soup kitchen or food bank and help somebody.

 Create new traditions.
 Following old traditions will only remind you of the problems your family faces.
 Do something new in your family.
 Let the children help you come up with new ideas.
 It could be caroling.
 If they aren’t going to be with you on Christmas Day, make the day before or after the holiday with all the trimmings.
 The good thing about something new is that it doesn’t have to mean “less” or “damaged.”